 To be honest, the hike itself is much easier than what I originally thought in my head considering how insane the view of Devil’s Bridge is.
 The hardest part is the mud, and my feet just kept slipping and sloshing all over the place.
 After about 1.5 miles of flat terrain, you’ll hit a small uphill scramble, and then the view opens up to the Bridge.
 You’ll still be able to get clean shots without people in it no matter what time of day you visit, because a line typically forms at the end of the bridge!
 (One is the many reasons why I love the hiking culture, everyone is just so nice!!).

 Unfortunately, we didn’t make it out to the Seven Sacred Pools or Cathedral Rock on our trip due to poor weather conditions.
 But if you have time and great weather, I would definitely add these to the list.
 I don’t believe they are challenging hikes, either!

 Up next, it’s time to visit the Grand Canyon!
-It’s about a 2 hour drive from Sedona, so plan accordingly if you want to catch the sunrise.
+It’s about a 2 hour drive from Sedona, so try to head out at a decent time to catch sunset.
 I’d suggest being there at least 2 hours before sunset begins.
 Take your time with the drive though, as there are so many beautiful scenic overlooks along the way!

 MORAN POINT, GRAND CANYON

 If you’re tight on time, visiting Moran Point and Mather’s Point will be great to get a feel for the Grand Canyon.
 Both are so beautiful and dreamy during sunset.

 FUN FACT: Trey and I met through Instagram, and the first time he ever FaceTimed me was from Moran Point.
 He was hiking during sunset and thought it was something I would want to see.
 So he called me for the first time hehe.
 Another sweet and serendipitous moment for us to return to this spot together!